OpenBuildRight/report-mapper-frontend-ssr/README.md

 ### Report Reviewing
 Administrators can review reports before they are published.
-Administrators can also grant some users who have shown a consistent record or reporting accurate information access to self publish.
+Administrators can also grant some users who have shown a consistent record or reporting accurate information access to self-publish.

-### Transparency
+### Transparent Data Model
 In general, user submitted information should be publicly available to remove the incentive for malicious parties or organizations to attempt to gain access.
 This includes user submitted profile information.
-If a user choses to enter metadata which identifies themselves, this information should be clearly publicly available to protect the owners of the server.
+If a user chooses to enter metadata which identifies themselves, this information should be clearly publicly available to protect the owners of the server.

+While some data such as authenticated data must be kept privately, no data should be kept private which if revealed could identify a user or provide additional information about a user's activity, or location.

+When user submits reports, we should also make a best effort to inform them of the impact on their privacy and to remove unnecessary hidden data exposure such as unnecessary photo metadata.

 ### Authenticated Report Submission
 Only authenticated users should be able to submit reports.
 While the users may register a username and credentials